How do I become an Approved Motorcycle Instructor (AMI)?

 - Theory Test (Part 1) (PDF 371 KB)

 - Riding Ability and Fitness Test (Part 2) (PDF 39 KB)

 - Instructional Ability Test (Part 3) (PDF 54 KB)

 - AMI Renewal/Registration Application Form (PDF 96 KB)

 The theory test (Part 1) is available at six test centres – Ballymena, Belfast, Londonderry, Newry, Omagh and Portadown.

 The riding ability (Part 2) and the instructional ability test (Part 3) are conducted at Craigavon, Londonderry (Newbuildings) and Mallusk.

 |Instructional ability test (Part 3)||£138|

 Joining the register

-Once you successfully complete all three tests, you may apply to have your name added to the AMI Register subject to the payment of the registration fee (currently £240) and a satisfactory Access Northern Ireland (ANI) check by Driver & Vehicle Agency (DVA.)
+After passing all three tests, you may apply to have your name added to the AMI Register, subject to paying the registration fee and a satisfactory ANI check.